abbreviatedman/spellbound/data/quotes.md

 354
 00:17:55,471 --> 00:17:57,922
-so I don't want to know...
+so I don't want to know…

 355
 00:18:00,844 --> 00:18:02,476